docligot/coronatracker-analytics/dataset/readme.md

 For other resources, please check the main coronatracker repository [here](https://github.com/theleadio/coronatracker)

+**Note: The analysis and information in this repository are voluntary contributions and should not be construed as official health warning or advisory.
+Please refer official health ministry advisories for updates on the ongoing spread of the disease.**

 ## Contact Us

 For information on contributing analysis on coronavirus, please contact: